The Homesman: Themes

 The film shows the unsparingly harsh and difficult life of early settlers of the American Midwest in the 1850s.
 The Homesman has been called a "feminist western".
-Critics have noted that the lives of women during this time are rarely explored, as opposed to men, while also commenting that women today are still having to balance many roles including the societal pressures for women to be married and have children and to be perfect wives and mothers.
+A critic and interview with Hilary Swank noted that the lives of women during this time are rarely explored, as opposed to men.

-Score
+Music

-The music by Marco Beltrami has received praise from critics.
+Critics have praised Marco Beltrami's music.
 The score emphasizes the use of wind sounds to show how early settlers had to endure the constant wind without solid shelter, which imitates the character themes of being mentally undone by the elements that surround them.
 Beltrami used inventive measures such as using a "wind piano" and recording outside.
 Beltrami said the goal was to take the "warmth" out of the sound to dissipate the air.

 Release

 The Homesman premiered on May 18, 2014, in competition at the 2014 Cannes Film Festival.
-The film also was screened at the 2014 Telluride Film Festival, and the AFI Film Festival, among others.
-Saban Films bought the film after Cannes for release, with Roadside Attractions joining to distribute the film in the U.S. EuropaCorp will distribute abroad.
-The film was limited-released in the United States on November 7, 2014, with plans to expand over following months.
+The film was also screened at the 2014 Telluride Film Festival, and the AFI Film Festival, among others.
+Saban Films bought the film after Cannes for release, with Roadside Attractions joining to distribute the film in the U.S. EuropaCorp distributed the film abroad.
+The film had a limited release in the United States on November 7, 2014.